gegp01/red_queen/README.md

 # red_queen
-Functions to analyze peoples' activity and Covid-19 cases.
+Functions to analyze people activity and Covid-19 cases.